How to Set Up Two-factor Authentication in cPanel

 What you’ll need

-Before you begin this guide you’ll need the following:
+Before you start this guide, you will require the following:

 1. Access to cPanel